casesandberg/reactcss/docs/docs/06-attaching-styles.md

 ```

 ## react-map-styles
-To make things easier there is a react-map-styles plugin that you can use with Webpack that introduces the `is` syntax for rapid development.
-You just pass is the name of the element you declared in your css.
-Using a lowercase name adds the css as an inline tyles, while an uppercase name applies a spread to custom components:
+To make things easier, there is the `react-map-styles` plugin.
+Pass is the name of the element declared in the style to the `is` prop.
+Use a lowercase name to set an inline style, and an uppercase name to apply a spread to custom components:
 ```
 render() {
   return (